 All students are required to take the final examination in each course for which he or she is properly enrolled.
 Exceptions to this rule are granted by the Department Chair and Deans.
 The final examination must not account for more than 25% of a course's final grade.
-Any changes to this policy should be approved by the Chair and Dean.
 Failure to take a final examination does not guarantee a grade of I in a course.